Capital Square LLC Has $1.41 Million Stock Position in JPMorgan Chase & Co. (NYSE:JPM)

 The business also recently announced a quarterly dividend, which will be paid on Saturday, July 31st.
 Investors of record on Tuesday, July 6th will be given a dividend of $0.90 per share.
 This represents a $3.60 dividend on an annualized basis and a yield of 2.22%.
 The ex-dividend date is Friday, July 2nd.
 JPMorgan Chase & Co.’s dividend payout ratio (DPR) is currently 40.54%.

 JPM has been the subject of several research reports.
-Zacks Investment Research upgraded shares of JPMorgan Chase & Co. from a “hold” rating to a “strong-buy” rating and set a $177.00 price target for the company in a report on Monday, April 19th.
-DZ Bank restated a “buy” rating on shares of JPMorgan Chase & Co. in a report on Tuesday, April 6th.
-Morgan Stanley raised their price target on shares of JPMorgan Chase & Co. from $142.00 to $150.00 and gave the stock an “underweight” rating in a report on Monday, March 8th.
-Jefferies Financial Group raised their price objective on shares of JPMorgan Chase & Co. from $157.00 to $177.00 and gave the company a “buy” rating in a research report on Thursday, April 15th.
-Finally, Deutsche Bank Aktiengesellschaft raised their price objective on shares of JPMorgan Chase & Co. from $142.00 to $175.00 and gave the company a “buy” rating in a research report on Thursday, April 1st.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of JPMorgan Chase & Co. from $142.00 to $175.00 and gave the stock a “buy” rating in a report on Thursday, April 1st.
+Jefferies Financial Group raised their price target on shares of JPMorgan Chase & Co. from $157.00 to $177.00 and gave the stock a “buy” rating in a report on Thursday, April 15th.
+Atlantic Securities restated a “neutral” rating and set a $150.00 price target on shares of JPMorgan Chase & Co. in a report on Monday, May 3rd.
+Piper Sandler raised their price objective on shares of JPMorgan Chase & Co. from $170.00 to $182.00 and gave the company an “overweight” rating in a research report on Wednesday, April 21st.
+Finally, DZ Bank reaffirmed a “buy” rating on shares of JPMorgan Chase & Co. in a research report on Tuesday, April 6th.
 Two research analysts have rated the stock with a sell rating, five have given a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the stock.
 JPMorgan Chase & Co. currently has a consensus rating of “Buy” and an average price target of $151.74.

 About JPMorgan Chase & Co.